-Daniela is a qualifed professional performance coach and is an active member of The Coaching Academy, London and the International Coach Federation (ICF) and in the European Mentoring and Coaching Council (EMCC).
+Daniela is a corporate and executive coach and is an active member of The Coaching Academy, London.
 Daneila has supported staff and students in her role as a faculty mentor and coach.
 Daniela is also a European Erasmus Nursing Mentor and co-lead the launch of the Mentors in Nurisng in Euope (MINE) Network with fellow nursing mentots across the European Union.

 Daneila holds executive board roles at the digital and media committee at Middlesex University and the wellbeing committe.
-Daneila is passionate about public health and alcohol and drug research and is an active member of the Drug and Alcohol Research Centre (DARC) and nationally with her work in the Association of Nurses in Substance Abuse (ANSA) highlighting the unique role of nurses in addiction treatments across the UK and worlwide.
+Daneila is an executive board memeber of ANSA - The Association of Nurses in Substance Abuse highlighting the unique role of nurses in addiction treatments across the UK and worlwide.